 Finding an Apartment

-Websites such as Airbnb, FlipKey, and the HomeAway family of sites (HomeAway, VRBO, and VacationRentals) let you browse a wide range of properties.
+Websites such as Airbnb, FlipKey, Booking.com, and VRBO let you browse a wide range of properties.
+TripAdvisor has an option for searching just vacation rentals, and each listing comes with TripAdvisor's voluminous user reviews.
 But keep in mind that, for the most part, the listings are unvetted.
 It's up to you to determine if a holiday house meets your particular needs in terms of location, features, and amenities.

 Owners pay a fee to list their places and include photos and loads of other information (number of bedrooms and bathrooms, amenities, parking availability, nearby attractions and services, etc.) to help you make your decision.
 Reading reviews from previous guests can help identify trouble spots that may be glossed over in the official description.